Andronikos Kakoullis

-Andronikos Kakoullis (Ανδρόνικος Κακουλλής; born 3 May 2001) is a Cypriot footballer who plays as a forward for Aris Limassol and the Cyprus national team.
+Andronikos Kakoullis (Ανδρόνικος Κακουλλής; born 3 May 2001) is a Cypriot footballer who plays as a forward for Omonia and the Cyprus national team.

 Club career

 Having come through Omonia's academy, Kakoullis would make his first team debut aged 17, coming on as a substitute in the dying minutes of a home game against Apollon Limassol in the Cypriot League.
 His first goal for the club came on 22 December 2019, in a 3–2 home win against AEK Larnaca.

 Kakoullis scored his first goal in a European Competition on 3 December 2020, opening the score in an eventual 2–1 win over PAOK in the Europa League group stage, in Omonia's first ever win at group stage level.
 That same season, he earned his first trophy, winning the 2020–21 Cypriot First Division with Omonia; He scored two goals in 15 appearances in the competition.

 The following season, Kakoullis won the 2021 Cypriot Super Cup and the 2021–22 Cup with Omonia.
 He came on as a substitute in both the Super Cup game, and the Cup final.

 In the 2022–23 season, he made his 100th appearance for Omonia, captaining his team for the first time, in an away game against Manchester United in the Europa League group stage.
 He also won the Cypriot Cup with Omonia for the second year in a row.
 Kakoullis was in his team's starting lineup for the final.

 In Omonia's 3–1 home victory over Rapid Wien during the league phase of the 2024–25 Conference League, Kakoullis scored his 10th goal in European competitions, making him the club's second-highest all-time European goalscorer.

 In August 2024, Kakoullis was linked with a move to Swedish side IFK Göteborg, but the negotiations ultimately failed.
 In March 2025, he signed with another Swedish club, AIK, where he replaced his Cypriot teammate Ioannis Pittas.

-On 22 July 2025, Kakoullis returned to Cyprus and joined Aris Limassol on a season-long loan.
+On 22 July 2025, Kakoullis returned to Cyprus and joined Aris Limassol on a season-long loan with an obligation to buy.